Ticket fields 101Updated a month ago

 You can use tags as temporary (sub)category for exceptional circumstances (e.g. marketing campaigns)

-Or to add an extra detail to an existing (sub)category (e.g. If the you have a field named
+Or to add an extra detail to an existing (sub)category (e.g. if you have a field named

 discount codeselected as value in the ticket, you can add the actual discount code as tag